srianbury/Stanley/README.md

 # Stanley
-A website for Mr. Stan
+A website to play the Mr. Stanley running game